blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 - ST to LC and ST to SC and SC to LC are common conversions

 ### Media converters
-- Single or multi mode fiber to copper ethernet
+- Single or multi mode fiber to copper Ethernet
 - single or multi mode to coax
 - single mode fiber to multi mode fiber

 ## Twisted Pair Cable Construction
-- Strait Though Cable: wire connected from data on its trasmit pins to data on the other transmit pins.
-Use same wireing convention on both ends.
+- Strait Though Cable: wire connected from data on its transmit pins to data on the other transmit pins.
+Use same wiring convention on both ends.
 - Crossover cables: Take transmit pins on one side and connect them to receive pins on the other.
-Can link switheces together that dont have a uplink port.
+Can link switches together that dont have a uplink port.
 Example TIA568A and TIA568B.
 - TIA568A: Green/white, green, orange/white, blue, blue/white, orange, brown/white, brown.
 - TIA568B: Orange/White, Orange, Green/White, Blue, Blue/white, Green, Brown White, Brown

-## POE Power over ethernet cabeling
+## POE Power over Ethernet cabling
 - Power can be supplied though one of the unused pairs of wires in 10- and 10
 - power can also be supplied using one of the data wires

-# Wiring Distribution
+## Wiring Distribution
-## Demarc: where ISP wire enters the building
+### Demarc: where ISP wire enters the building
 - Demarc Extension, extends the demarc

-## MDF: Main distribution frame
+### MDF: Main distribution frame
-## IDF: Intermediate distribution frames
+### IDF: Intermediate distribution frames
 - Can be connected via UTP cable (100 or 50 twisted pair sets)
-- Punch Down Block allows to have multiple UTP cables on one side and individual workstation patch pannels on the other.
-Key stone jacks in patch pannels, collor coded T568B
+- Punch Down Block allows to have multiple UTP cables on one side and individual workstation patch panels on the other.
+Key stone jacks in patch panels, color coded T568B
-## VCC: Virtal Cross Connects VCCs are networking cables that connect IDFs together vertically
+### VCC: Vital Cross Connects
+- VCCs are networking cables that connect IDFs together vertically
-## HCC: Horizontal Cross Connects VCCs are networking cables that connect IDFs together horizontally
+### HCC: Horizontal Cross Connects
+- HCCs are networking cables that connect IDFs together horizontally

+## Troubleshooting Copper wiring issues
+- use extra shielding on wires to prevent EMI electric magnetic interference
+- put a drain wire that soaks up EMI
+- Measuring Cross Talk via NEXT Near End Cross Talk, measures same end wires crosstalk.
+FEXT far end crosstalk measure cross talk at far end of where transmission occurs.
+Often wires are bent or wires are in close proximity.
+- Alien cross talk: where two wires run parallel and signal crosses between them.
+- Fix: Maintain twits right till the connector.
+Tighter pairs are twisted the greater resistance to cross talk.
+EX CAT6 UTP much more tightly than CAT3.
+- Signals strewth attenuated.
+Copper is 100 meters or less.
+Heat also limits distance.
+Use a repeater to spread the signal better.
+- Impedance mismatch for coax cabling, measured in Ohms, is resistance inside the wire for electrical flow.
+Is when you have different ratings of cables installed.
+Cable TV uses coax rated for 75 ohms.
+- Shorts: when electrical follows path of least resistance and changes path.
+Or if a nail pareses the wire and it grounds out.
+- Open: when a wire has a cut in
+- Reversal: when using strait though vs crossover cable
+- Wiremapping: when incorrect pins happen.
+- Split pair: pins between two pairs are crossed on both ends and could result in cross talk.